MoOyeg/testFlask-tekton/README.md

 oc kustomize ./cicd/overlays/secure/acs/policy-tekton-scanning | oc create -f -
 ```

-After the above constraints are created, you should no longer be able to run the non-secure pipeline creation above but you should be able to run the secure version.
+After the above constraints are created, you should not longer be able to run the non-secure pipeline creation above but you should be able to run the secure version.